 Our compensation committee consists of Messrs.
-Swad (Chair), DiSabato, and Pelzer, and Ms. Lamont.
-Mr. Holland served on our compensation committee until December 16, 2013.
-Our compensation committee met twice during our 2013 fiscal year.
+Swad (Chair), Dennerline, Napier and Pelzer, and Ms. Lamont.
+Each of Messrs.
+Swad, Dennerline, Napier and Pelzer and Ms. Lamont satisfy the independence requirements of Rule 5605(a)(2) and Rule 5605(d)(2) of the NASDAQ Stock Market listing rules.
+Our compensation committee met five times during our 2016 fiscal year.
 Our compensation committee is responsible for, among other things:

-- reviewing and approving the compensation, employment agreements and severance arrangements, and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - reviewing and making recommendations, on an annual basis, to the board with respect to director compensation;

-- reviewing any analysis or report on executive compensation required to be included in the annual proxy statement and periodic reports pursuant to applicable federal securities rules and regulations, and recommending the inclusion of such analysis or report in our proxy statement and period reports; - · reviewing and assessing, periodically, the adequacy of the formal written charter; and - such other matters that are specifically delegated to the compensation committee by our board from time to time.
+- reviewing and approving the compensation, employment agreements and severance arrangements, and other benefits of all of our executive officers and key employees; - reviewing and approving, on an annual basis, the corporate goals and objectives relevant to the compensation of the executive officers, and evaluating their performance in light thereof; - reviewing and making recommendations, on an annual basis, to the board with respect to director compensation; - reviewing any analysis or report on executive compensation required to be included in the annual proxy statement and periodic reports pursuant to applicable federal securities rules and regulations, and recommending the inclusion of such analysis or report in our proxy statement and period reports; - · reviewing and assessing, periodically, the adequacy of the formal written charter; and - such other matters that are specifically delegated to the compensation committee by our board from time to time.

-Pursuant to its written charter, our compensation committee has the authority to engage the services of outside advisors as it deems appropriate to assist it in the evaluation of the compensation of our directors, our principal executive officer or our other executive and non-executive officers, and in the fulfillment of its other duties.
+Pursuant to its written charter, our compensation committee has the authority to engage the services of outside advisors as it deems appropriate to assist it in the evaluation of the compensation of our directors, principal executive officer or other executive and non-executive officers, and in the fulfillment of its other duties.
 Additionally, our compensation committee has the authority to review and approve the compensation of our other officers and employees and may delegate its authority to review and approve the compensation of other non-executive officer employees to specified executive officers.
-Our compensation committee engaged Mercer LLC as its compensation consultant in 2013, as more fully described in "Executive Compensation- Employment Agreements".
+Our compensation committee engaged Compensia, Inc. as its compensation consultants in 2016, as more fully described in "Executive Compensation-Employment Agreements".